fdisk Command in Linux: Create Disk Partitions

 fdisk commands

-If you are partitioning a new drive, before starting to create partitions first, you need to create a partition table.
+If you are partitioning a new drive, create the partition table before creating partitions.
 Skip this step if the device already has a partition table and you want to keep it.

 fdisk supports several partitioning schemes.
-MBR and GPT are the two most popular partition scheme standards, that store the partitioning information on a drive in a different way.
-GPT is a newer standard allowing and has many advantages over MBR.
-The main points to consider when choosing what partitioning standard to use:
+MBR and GPT are the two most popular partition table standards, and they store partition information on a drive in different ways.
+GPT is the better choice for most modern systems.
+The main points to consider when choosing what partitioning standard to use are:

 • Use MBR to boot the disk in legacy BIOS mode.